MartinYordanov374/SecureProgrammingProject/README.md

 You can obtain your REMOTE_ORIGIN address by executing `ipconfig` in CMD if you are using **windows** or `ifconfig` if you are using a common **LINUX** distribution or **OSX**.
 It should be your "inet" address on mac for the "en0" interface.
 Same for the most common Linux distributions.
 If you are using windows, open CMD or Powrshell and write "ipconfig", look for your "IPv4 Address" on your "Wireless LAN adapter Wi-Fi".
-This is oyur address.
+This is your address.

 Use that same address for **REACT_APP_BACKEND_ADDRESS**, **REMOTE_ORIGIN** and **MONGOOSE_CONNECTION_STRING**.